 2009-2010: 2009 and 2010 saw the worst economic downturn since the Great Depression, especially for the Residential Cabinetry Market.
 But because our overhead was low, and we owed no money to anyone, we were able to weather this storm pretty well, even though these were the slowest years since our beginning.
 We continued to develop Cabinet Pro's Smart CNC Rules capability, included many customer-requested enhancements, supported new CNC routers as a result of those owned by new customers, and added three new languages to the G-Code already used in our Post Processors: Biesseworks, Woodwop, and HOPS (for the Biesse, Weeke, and Holzher CNC Routers).
 In addition, we introduced our Rental Option in December of 2009, thus expanding the affordability of Cabinet Pro.

 The Future: Cabinet Pro and Door Pro will be continually developed to meet and surpass the expectations of the industry, while at the same time being reasonably priced.
-Some of the features that will be released in future updates include greatly enhanced 3D graphics, more CNC support, job scheduling, increased furniture support, radius parts, and other manufacturing tools that will be designed to streamline the kitchen, bath, and furniture industry.
+Some of the features that will be released in future updates include greatly enhanced 3D graphics, more CNC support, job scheduling, increased inventory control features, radius parts, and other manufacturing tools that will be designed to streamline the kitchen, bath, and furniture industry.
 We will keep you posted on current projects via our web page as we embark on a truly exciting new phase of business for us and our customers!

 Frank and Eliana Jimenez